 - Attach an LED board (example shown in image) to the ASL5115EVBMST.
 Additionally, if there is one or

-several slave EVB in the system, create a chain with the master board using connectors X1 and X3.
+several EVB in the system, create a chain with the leader board using connectors X1 and X3.

 - (Optional) If using the optional ASL45XASLX41 EVB: attach the S32K144EVBQ100 to ASL45XASLX41 and

 supply the LED boards with any of the available buck outputs.

 - Plug the USB cable from the mini connector end into the S32K144EVB-Q100.